zeshawnahmed/technical_writing_samples/README.md

-# technical_writing_samples
+#Technical Writing Samples

-Technical Writing Samples
+#Welcome, here you will find some of my previous work in technical writing.